Info & Rules

 Rules and Regulations

-• All racers must be able to control their board at all times and ride safely.
+• All riders must be able to control their board at all times and ride safely.
 This includes starting, stopping, standing still, and dismounting.
 The event organizer or an EOL Official has the authority to disqualify a rider who they decide cannot safely control their board.

 • No “off-board” controllers or devices (e.g. remote tilt controller) will be allowed in EOL sanctioned races, any rider found using one of these devices will be disqualified.

-• During qualifications by time trials, any rider has the right to overtake other riders by saying "On your left" or "On your right".
+• During qualifications by TT, any rider has the right to overtake other riders by saying "On your left" or "On your right".
 In this situation, the rider in front shall let the other overtake by their called path.
 During the bracket stage, no rider shall ask for permission to overtake.

 • Wrist/hand protection must be worn at all times whilst racing.